George Mason – A Measure of ScalabilityOctober 9, 2013

-The cutover to Atrium was seamless.
+The migration to Atrium was seamless.
 On their first day with students, Mark Kraner, Executive Director of Retail Operations, remarked, “Wow!
-We’ve never seen the volume of transactions coming through the readers so quickly.
+We’ve never seen this many kids hitting the readers so quickly.
 Atrium is running under unbelievable conditions, and it’s flawless.”

 When we began laying out a blueprint for what Atrium would become, we spent a great deal of time speaking to administrators and industry professionals from across the country to determine what their needs were for a next generation campus card solution.
-Our President, Jim Doyle, said,
+Our Vice President, David McQuillin, said,

-“Most of the directors and administrators told us their existing systems were not meeting their expectations, and a close examination of the issues helped us to truly understand their problem areas.”
+“Most of these administrators said that existing systems were not meeting their expectations, and a close examination of the issues helped us to truly understand their problem areas.”

-Working with GMU has been a great testimonial to the scalability of Atrium, proving it to be an ideal solution for campuses of any size.
-Their rigorous requirements also allowed us to showcase the comprehensiveness of our system.
+Working with GMU has been a great measure of the scalability of Atrium, proving it to be an ideal solution for campuses of any size.
+Their rigorous requirements also allowed us to show the adaptability of our system.
 As Atrium grows and evolves to meet the changing needs of today’s institutions, we’re excited to see George Mason validate our vision of what the system of the future can provide today.